As an Amazon Associate, we earn from qualifying purchases.

 Step 1: Start With Your Annual Water Quality Report (City Water Only)

-If you're on municipal water, your utility is legally required to publish a Consumer Confidence Report (CCR) every year.
+If you're , your utility is legally required to publish a Consumer Confidence Report (CCR) every year.
 Mine arrives every July as a folded pamphlet in the mail.
 It lists detected contaminants, levels, and EPA limits.

 Download yours from your city's water department site.
 Look specifically at: chlorine/chloramine type, lead action level results, and total trihalomethanes (TTHMs).
 The CCR won't help you with what's happening inside your pipes between the treatment plant and your tap, but it's a free starting point.